-An alternative explanation for the lack of effects of predators in this study could be driven by the ecology of our chosen system.
+An alternative explanation for the lack of effects of predators in this study could be driven by the ecology of the system.
 Unlike most social bees such as honey bees and bumble bees which are generalists and have the capacity to change floral hosts depending on predator presence, Melissodes are sunflower specialists and may be constrained to one or only a few pollen host species during their life at any given location.
-Thus maximizing foraging, at least for pollen in females, may be the best strategy to mitigate combined risk of predation and resource competition.
-Therefore, ignoring other floral occupants all together before and after landing may be the best foraging strategy for the bee, as they gain access to more floral resources (Burns 2005) without losing time to discriminate other occupants.
+Thus maximizing foraging, at least for pollen by females, may be the best strategy to mitigate combined risk of predation and resource competition.
+Therefore, ignoring other floral occupants altogether, both before and after landing, may be the best foraging strategy for the bee, as they gain access to more floral resources (Burns 2005) without losing time required to discriminate other occupants.
 This could also make intuitive sense, given that sunflowers are very large, and are more often than not occupied by several insects at any given time, including other bees, beetles, butterflies, and predators.
 The relative importance of competitive vs predatory interactions at flowers is nearly unstudied but could play an important role in foraging decisions, especially for specialist solitary bees.

 In summary, these results show that there appear to be few consequences for bees failing to respond to ambush bugs.
 Even though the result of an ambush bug attack is fatal, attacks may not be sufficiently frequent to have an impact on foraging patterns in the field.
 The best foraging strategy of female solitary bees may thus be to largely ignore floral occupants when assessing floral characteristics and respond to floral occupants as necessary after landing.